kutty-swiss/andy-works/monitoring/alerts.md

 - **Slack**: Integration with Slack for real-time notifications.
 - **SMS**: Critical alerts will also be sent via SMS.

+For my work, we configured via rest api for the notification channels rocket chat and MS teams.

 ### Tools to Use
 - **Prometheus**: For monitoring and alerting.
 - **Grafana**: For visualization and alert configuration.